Productivity & Workflow

 How to Automate Repetitive Text Tasks and Save Hours Every Week

-The Problem: You need to replace "Company Inc." with "Company LLC" in 500 product descriptions.
+The problem: You need to swap "Company Inc." for "Company LLC" across 500 product descriptions.

-Manual Approach: Open each file, Ctrl+F, replace, save.
+The manual way: Open each file, Ctrl+F, replace, save.
+Repeat until you lose the will to live.
 Takes 2-3 hours.

 Automation Solution

-1. Copy all text into Find and Replace tool
+1. Copy all your text into the Find and Replace tool

-1. Open folder with all files in VS Code
+1. Open the folder with all files in VS Code

 2. Press Ctrl+Shift+H (Find in Files)